mthl/guix-artwork/website/drafts/guix-data-service-missing-blog-post.md

 could work some of the time, but because Guix packages relate to one another, changing one package may cause dependent packages to change.
 Additionally, there are places in Guix where small changes could affect a large number of packages, build systems for example.
+The `guix refresh -l` command is really helpful when testing packages locally, but it can in some cases miss some packages that are effected by changes, as it only explores the package graph.

 The approach taken to working out what packages are affected by a set of patches, was to record information about all the packages in the